 It’s important for a marketing specialist to know a user way from a click on a banner to app installation.
 But here’s a big difficulty: it’s easy to track a click on the web but all the connection with a user is lost while transfer to a store as there are no such means there.

 There’s a way out: building in of SDK into an app.
 It helps to “see” a click on the web and compare it to installation from an app.
 But it’s not that easy: if you work on this scheme, you’ll have to build in SDK of all the advertising networks you get traffic from.

 That’s why there’s an advanced decision — special tracking systems.
 They work like this: redirection of a system is launched after a click which helps to get information about it.
 A user “fingerprint” is created on this stage.
 It’s a combination of different technical data about a device.
 Further on, an installation is marked from the app.
 And the comparison of the click and an install happens by this fingerprint.

-Time of a click is another parameter which should add to a user virtual profile (fingerprint).
-I.e. a tracking systems gives a temporary identifier to a user at the time of making a click.
-Then, a match of an image is checked is checked during an app launch and a link of a click to an installation is made.
-But if a user has installed or deleted other apps on his/her device between a click and an app launch, system loses data about the necessary install.
+The time of a click is another parameter that should add to a user virtual profile (fingerprint).
+I.e. tracking systems gives a temporary identifier to a user at the time of making a click.
+Then, a match of an image is checked during an app launch and a link of a click to installation is made.
+But if a user has installed or deleted other apps on his/her device between a click and an app launch, the system loses data about the necessary install.
 An average level of mistakes with a temporary identifier is 25% as well.

 There are many systems on the market but each of them has both pros and cons.
 We’ll tell you about the most popular ones.

 Tracking systems is an obligatory step for mobile analytics.
-They help to track user history from a click to launch of an app.
-Statistics that you get while analysing traffic sources, allows to build an advertising campaign wisely and significantly decrease your budget.
+They help to track user history from a click to the launch of an app.
+Statistics that you get while analyzing traffic sources, allows building an advertising campaign wisely, and significantly decrease your budget.